COSM Research Grant Information

 Undergraduate students are NOT eligible for funding under this award.
 They can apply for funding through the College Office of Undergraduate Research (COUR).

-A given individual may receive no more than two consecutive years of Academic Excellence funding and no more than three awards over a five year period.
+A given individual may receive no more than two consecutive years of COSM Research Grant funding and no more than three awards over a five-year period.

 Committee Meeting Schedule

-The Academic Excellence Committee will meet once in the fall semester to review proposals.
+The COSM Awards Committee will convene once in the fall semester to review proposals.

 The deadline for submission of proposals will be 11:59 pm on the date specified.
-Send your application packets as a single electronic file to: Brent Feske in the COSM Dean’s Office, email@example.com
+Send your application packet as a single electronic file to: Karelle Aiken in the COSM Dean’s Office, firstname.lastname@example.org.

 Proposal Review Procedure

 A prescriptive proposal format is not provided, since a broad range of academic excellence projects will be considered for funding.
 However, all proposals must address each of the following elements in no more than five single-sided, double-spaced, word-processed pages, with no less than one-inch page margins and 12 point font size.
-A cover sheet is required and is available from the college’s web site.
+A cover sheet is required and is available in the following instructions.
 The cover sheet and list of references cited are not included in the aforementioned five page limit.
 Any other additions or appendices will not be accepted.
-These guidelines will be strictly enforced-proposal not meeting these requirements will be returned without review.
+These guidelines will be strictly enforced; proposals not meeting these requirements will be returned without review.

 - Describe the proposed activity and its significance.

-- provide a detailed project budget and a project timeline.
+- Provide a detailed project budget and a project timeline.
 Specify the amount requested and the distribution of requested funds by expenditure category (for example, airfare, mileage, equipment, supplies, registration fees, etc.).
-IMPORTANT NOTE: COSM research award funds are budgeted for the current fiscal year only and therefore cover only the current fiscal year’s expenses and are subject to the university’s spending guidelines and deadlines.
-The award letter may specify additional deadlines for expenditure of Academic Excellence funds.
-The 2020 fiscal year runs from July 1, 2019 through June 30, 2020 but there are much earlier deadlines for purchasing and travel.
-No reimbursements will be honored without receipts and for items ordered after April 30, 2020 (tentative date).
+IMPORTANT NOTE: COSM Research Grants are budgeted for the current fiscal year only, and therefore, cover only the current fiscal year’s expenses and are subject to the university’s spending guidelines and deadlines.
+The award letter may specify additional deadlines for expenditure of COSM Research Award funds.
+The 2023 fiscal year runs from July 1, 2022 through June 30, 2023, but much earlier deadlines exist for purchasing and travel.
+No reimbursements will be honored without receipts and/or for items ordered after April 30, 2023 (tentative).

 - Identify all other project funding sources from which you are seeking funds or from which you have (successfully or unsuccessfully) sought funds.
 In particular, a statement must be provided regarding the availability of departmental or school funds in support of the project.
-NOTE: Strongly encouraged are applications for projects on which other funding is being sought.
+NOTE: Project applications for which other funding is being sought are strongly encouraged.

-- If application is being made by a graduate student, provide the name and approval signature of the faculty sponsor in addition to those of the unit chair.
+- Provide the name and approval signature of the graduate student faculty sponsor, in addition to those of the unit chair.
 In signing, the faculty sponsor is certifying that the proposed research project will be performed under his/her supervision and is attesting to the applicant’s status as a full-time graduate student enrolled in a degree program within the College of Science and Mathematics.